 By Matthew Russell Lee

-WASHINGTON, May 23 -- When the International Monetary Fund held its biweekly briefing on May 19, Inner City Press asked about protests against the IMF in Suriname:
+WASHINGTON, June 2 -- When the International Monetary Fund held its biweekly briefing back on May 19, Inner City Press asked about protests against the IMF in Suriname:

 "On Suriname, there have been protests of the rise in electricity prices.
 What is the status of the discussed two-year US$478 million stand-by arrangement?
 What is the IMF's response to the protesters linking the price rises hurting the poor to policies demanded by the IMF?"

-On May 23, the IMF explicitly came out in favor of raising the electricity tariffs:
+On May 23 regarding Suriname, the IMF explicitly came out in favor of raising the electricity tariffs: